stackbit-projects/beige-hickory-19408/src/pages/index.md

           without it.
   - section_id: call-to-action
     type: section_cta
-    title: Launch your online business in 24 hours
+    title: Launch your online business in less than 48 hours
     subtitle: >-
       Get started in less than 48 hours.
 Free trial with no credit card required.